quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frame in both Handshake and Initial packets to ensure that at least one of them is processable by the client.
-Similarly, a peer might be unable to read 1-RTT packets, so an endpoint SHOULD send CONNECTION_CLOSE in Handshake packets prior to confirming the handshake; see Section 4.1.2 of
+Similarly, a peer might be unable to read 1-RTT packets, so an endpoint SHOULD send CONNECTION_CLOSE in Handshake and 1-RTT packets prior to confirming the handshake; see Section 4.1.2 of {{QUIC-TLS}}.
-{{QUIC-TLS}}.
 These packets can be coalesced into a single UDP datagram; see
 {{packet-coalesce}}.